 Two same debt/equity ratio’s but two very different pictures.

-I’m just scratching the surface with the ratios I use and the combinations in which it should be looked.
+I’m just scratching the surface with the investing ratios I use and the combinations in which it should be looked.
 More hopefully soon.